 The calculator runs thousands of Monte Carlo simulations to realistically model transmission.
 Each simulation independently determines which specific people in the exposure scenario happen to be infectious (based on COVID prevalence), samples their unique characteristics (viral load from Chen et al. 2021 distribution, breathing patterns, etc.), and calculates the cumulative dose from all infectious individuals using size-resolved aerosol physics.
 This approach captures the discrete, stochastic nature of transmission.

-The calculator also integrates real-time data, including the PMC's regional COVID prevalence estimates from wastewater surveillance, with automatic weekly updates to keep the estimates current.
+The calculator also integrates real-time data, pulling the most recent state-specific COVID wastewater levels from the CDC and converting them to prevalence estimates using the PMC model, with automatic weekly updates to keep the estimates current.

 The exposure risk calculator is built on a foundation of peer-reviewed scientific research and has undergone multiple forms of validation to ensure accuracy and reliability.